Financial-Times/ft-origami/docs/developer-guide/build-service.md

 ![After pasting the source of a component into a JS Bin](/img/jsbin-unstyled-component.png)

 Now on the right of your JS Bin window, you'll see the content for your header, but it will be unstyled.
 You need to add the CSS and JavaScript to style it and activate its behaviours, like dropdown menus.
-Go back to the registry, and on the o-ft-header page, scroll down to the section called 'Quick start'.
+Go back to the registry, and on the o-header page, scroll down to the section called 'Quick start'.

 In quick start, you'll see two HTML tags, a `<link...>` and a `<script...>`.
 Copy the link tag to your clipboard, and switch back to JS Bin to paste it in under where you see `<!-- Load the stylesheet ... -->` (replacing the example).
 Your header should now look styled.

 Back in the registry page, copy the bit of the JavaScript tag after `modules=`, which looks like this:

-	o-ft-header@x.y.z
+	o-header@x.y.z

 Now paste that into the placeholder in the boilerplate after `<!-- Load main JavaScript bundle -->`, replacing the `a,b,c` bit with the  module name and version on your clipboard.